International Music Chart: Steve Lacy's "Bad Habit" Leads

 Steve Lacy’s “Bad Habit” tops this week’s international music chart, and it is followed at number 2 by Sam Smith and Kim Petras’ “Unholy.”

-Lewis Capaldi’s “Forget Me” rises one spot to number 5, while Post Malone’s “I Like You (A Happier Song) featuring Doja Cat drops one spot to number 6.
+Lewis Capaldi’s “Forget Me” sits at number 5, while Post Malone’s “I Like You (A Happier Song) featuring Doja Cat maintains its spot at number 6.

 See the list: